-See Al’s Soup Kitchen, the restaurant that inspired the infamous “Soup Nazi” episode is featured in both tours.
+Al’s Soup Kitchen, the restaurant that inspired the infamous “Soup Nazi” episode is featured in both tours.
 The well-known character of the soup Nazi who is most known for yelling “No soup for you!” to both Elaine (Julia Louis-Dreyfus) and George (Jason Alexander) is actually based on Al, the true owner of the restaurant.
-Since the restaurant has gained in popularity due to the show, Al’s Soup Kitchen is now a franchise, with several locations throughout the city.
+Since being featured in Seinfeld popularity has exploded.
+Al’s Soup Kitchen is now a franchise, with several locations throughout the city.

-See Tom's Restaurant, which played the part of Monk's Cafe, the diner where the gang regularly gathered.
+Tom's Restaurant played the part of Monk's Cafe, the diner where the gang regularly gathered.
 The interior scenes of the diner were filmed on set in California, but the bright red and blue "Restaurant" sign outside the diner will be familiar to fans.
 Tom's Restaurant was also the locale of Suzanne Vega's 1987 song "Tom's Diner."
 Loyal Seinfeld fans will get an incredible photo-op on our When Harry Met Seinfeld Tour.